Mark Tait

 OverviewAI-generated summary

-Dr. Mark Tait, an Associate Professor in Orthopaedic Surgery at the University of Arkansas for Medical Sciences, specializes in hand and upper extremity surgery.
-His clinical practice includes microsurgery, brachial plexus injuries, and nerve injuries, treating both adult and pediatric patients at UAMS and Arkansas Children’s Hospital.
-His research interests are centered on sports and traumatic injuries affecting the hand, elbow, and peripheral nerves in young and adult populations.
+Dr. Mark Tait is an Associate Professor in Orthopaedic Surgery at the University of Arkansas for Medical Sciences, specializing in hand and upper extremity surgery.
+His clinical focus includes microsurgery, brachial plexus injuries, and nerve injuries, treating both adult and pediatric patients at UAMS and Arkansas Children’s Hospital.
+He also has an interest in improving function for upper extremity amputees.

 Research Overview